neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 the converged steady state faster than if the solve had to also ramp up the solid temperature from the initial condition.

-A nonlinear tolerance
-of $10^{-6}$ is used for each solid time step, and the overall coupled simulation is considered converged once the relative change in the solution between steps is less than $5\times10^{-4}$.
+The overall coupled simulation is considered converged once the relative change in the solution between steps is less than $5\times10^{-4}$.
 Finally, an output format of Exodus II is specified.